 - Reach out to a loved one, close friend, trusted peer or co-worker.

 If you notice signs or symptoms in a family member or friend, talk to that person about seeing a doctor or mental health provider.
 But you can't force someone to seek help.
 If the relationship causes you significant stress, you may find it helpful to see a therapist yourself.

-As with other mental disorders, the causes of borderline personality disorder aren't fully understood.
+As with other mental health disorders, the causes of borderline personality disorder aren't fully understood.
 In addition to environmental factors — such as a history of child abuse or neglect — borderline personality disorder may be linked to:

 - Genetics.
-Some studies of twins and families suggest that personality disorders may be inherited or strongly associated with other mental disorders among family members.
+Some studies of twins and families suggest that personality disorders may be inherited or strongly associated with other mental health disorders among family members.